Shooting medal rush continues: Manish Narwal clinches India's 3rd gold, Adana bags silver | Sports-Games

 Narwal, who has an impairment in his right hand, had a sluggish start and was in danger of being eliminated after shots of 7.7 and 8.3 but the teenager from Faridabad held his nerve.

-On the other hand, Adana was off to a flying start, leading the proceedings after 10 shots but slipped in the middle.
+On the other hand, Adana, who competes with polio-impaired lower limbs, was off to a flying start, leading the proceedings after 10 shots but slipped in the middle.

 However, both Indians upped their games when it mattered the most, edging out the challenge of two Chinese shooters and Sergey to go against each other for the gold medal.